Feedback UI: How to Humanize the SaaS User Interface? (+Examples)

 UI design is one of the most valuable ways you can enhance users’ experience and drive product adoption.
 And you can do that using feedback that engages and explains how your product works.

-This article will show how you can offer valuable user feedback and improve usability using visual feedback.
+This article will show how you can offer valuable user feedback and improve usability testing using visual feedback.

 What is user interface (UI) feedback?